-Standard Operating Procedure 2: Conducting Surveys
+SOP 2: Conducting Surveys

-The standardized survey methods for marsh birds (Conway 2011) originated from suggestions during 2 multi-agency workshops at Patuxent Wildlife Research Center designed to aid agencies developing marsh bird monitoring programs (Ribic et al. 1999; U.S. Fish and Wildlife Service 2006), and they incorporate suggestions from Conway and Gibbs (2001) and methods for estimating detection probability and observer bias (Nichols et al. 2000; Farnsworth et al. 2002; MacKenzie et al. 2002).
-Because many marsh birds are secretive, seldom observed, and vocalize infrequently, the protocol methods employ broadcast calls to elicit vocalizations during surveys (Gibbs and Melvin 1993; Conway et al. 2004; Conway and Gibbs 2005; Conway and Nadeau 2010).
-But because analysts may also want to estimate detection probability, estimate density using distance estimators, analyze data without the biases associated with call-broadcast (Conway and Gibbs 2001), and survey non-focal species, surveyors also record birds during a 5-minute passive period prior to broadcasting marsh bird calls.
-Hence, surveyors will record all individuals of focal species (Appendix A) detected during both a 5-minute passive period prior to broadcasting marsh bird calls.
-Hence, surveyors will record all individuals of focal species (Appendix A) detected during both a 5-minute passive period prior to broadcasting marsh bird calls.
-Hence, surveyors will record all individuals of focal species (Appendix A) detected during both a 5-minute passive period prior to broadcasting a seried of the marsh.
+Most marsh birds are secretive, seldom observed, and vocalize infrequently, thus the survey protocol employs broadcast calls to elicit vocalizations during surveys (Gibbs and Melvin 1993; Conway et al. 2004; Conway and Gibbs 2005; Conway and Nadeau 2010).
+Because analysts may also want to estimate detection probability, estimate density using distance estimators, analyze data without the biases associated with call-broadcast (Conway and Gibbs 2001), and survey non-focal species, surveyors also record birds during a 5-minute passive period prior to broadcasting marsh bird calls.
+Hence, observers will record all individuals of focal species (Appendix A) detected during both a 5-minute passive period prior to broadcasting recorded calls, and during a period in which pre-recorded vocalizations of focal marsh birds are broadcast into the marsh.

-Broadcast equipment and placement
+Broadcast sequence, equipment and placement

 The recorded calls should be obtained from the Marsh Bird Survey Program Coordinator (see contact info in Appendix F); request digital recordings of the focal species that breed in your area.
-The broadcast sequence should include exactly 30 seconds of calls of each of the focal marsh bird species that are expected breeders in your area interspersed with 30 seconds of silence between each species' calls.
+The broadcast sequence starts with a 5-minute passive period during which one-minute increments are indicated (e.g., "minute two" indicates the start of minute two).
+After the 5-minute passive period, the sequence includes exactly 30 seconds of calls for every focal marsh bird species that are expected breeders in the area interspersed with 30 seconds of silence between each species' calls.
 The 30 seconds of calls consist of a series of the most common calls for that species interspersed with approximately 5 seconds of silence.
-A verbal "stop" at the end of the sequence indicates the end of the survey at that point.
+A verbal "stop" at the end of the recording indicates the end of the survey at that point.
+The total duration of the broadcast sequence will depend on the number of species in the area.
+For example, if the survey is targeting five secretive marsh bird species, then the broadcast sequence will be 10 minutes long (a 5-minute passive period followed by 1 minute for each species).

-The broadcast player should be placed upright on the ground (or on the bow of the boat), and sound pressure should be 80-90 dB at 1 m in front of the speaker.
+The broadcast player should be placed on the ground (or on the bow of the boat) and sound pressure should be 80-90 dB at 1 m in front of the speaker.
 Use a sound-level meter to adjust volume of the broadcast player at the beginning of each day.
-If sound quality distorts when volume on your broadcast equipment reaches 80-90 dB, you should obtain higher quality broadcast equipment.
+If sound quality distorts when volume on the broadcast equipment reaches 80-90 dB, obtain higher quality broadcast equipment.
 If the ground is wet, place the speaker on an object as close to the ground as possible.
 Observers should stand 2 m to one side of the speaker while listening for vocal responses (standing too close to the speaker can reduce the observer's ability to hear calling birds).
 Observers should point the speaker toward the center of the marsh and should not rotate the speaker during the call-broadcast survey.
-Surveyors should point the speakers in the same direction for all replicate surveys.
-At points where it is not obvious which direction to point the speakers (i.e., on a road or in a canal bisecting two marshes) surveyors should record the direction of the speakers at each point on a map and on their data sheets and refer to this information on all subsequent surveys at that point.
+Observers should point the speakers in the same direction for all replicate surveys.
+At points where it is not obvious which direction to point the speakers (i.e., on a road or in a canal bisecting two marshes) observers should record the direction of the speakers at each point on a map and on their data sheets and refer to this information on all subsequent surveys at that point.